Cyrille-de-Brebisson/esp32-Alpaca/README.md

 The code is contained in only 2 files. alpaca.h and alpaca.cpp

 The code has 100% support for Telescope, Focuser and FilterWheel.
 The other device types are only partially created.
 Should you need them please contact me and I will take the time to add them.

+The code include nice http based configuration pages for all the devices that you support.
+And allows for them to be customized.

 You will find an example that implements a telescope and a focuser in the main.cpp file.